 Thanks to its importance in various real-world belief systems, jade is often assigned a mystical, spiritual, or otherwise supernatural function in fiction.

 In China, objects crafted from jade were traditionally the status symbol, higher than gold and diamond.
 As a material, it has been attributed with many supernatural properties, including the ability to absorb negative energies.
 Jade ornaments were believed to grow alongside the wearer, enriching both over time.
 Similarly, smoking through jade pipes was believed to grant longevity, and nobility are known to have been buried in jade suits to take advantage of its protective properties.
 Jade also carries a heavy influence in Chinese Mythology, specifically the Jade Emperor who rules over the Heavenly bureaucracy.

-Jade also had a significant role in the cultures of Central America, particularly the Maya, who associated it with death, the sun, and nobility.
+Jade also had a significant role in the cultures of Central America, particularly the Maya, who associated it with death, the sun, and nobility, so expect it to tun up in most Mayincatec settings.
 In Māori culture, jade and other green stones are called pounamu and considered generational treasures.

 Mystical Jade can draw on any of these mythologies and beliefs for its abilities, but can just as often have original functions, associations, and abilities.
 They might emit Emerald Power.

 - Kung Fu Panda: The sacred palace where kung fu masters reside is called the Jade Palace.

 - Kung Fu Panda 3: Kai stole the chi of many kung-fu masters, both living and dead, and turned them into his enslaved thrall made of jade, nicknamed "Jombies".
 He also wields two blades of jade at the end of a very long chain.